barchart/events-client-js/docs/content/product_overview.md

 ## Event Tracking

 Your software identifies events as they occur.
 It sends information regarding these events to the Barchart Event Tracking Service.
-The remote service saves the information in its databases.
+The backed records the data, making it available for query.

 **Embedded within your software, this SDK simplifies the process of transmitting data to the backend.**